evergreen-ci/evergreen/docs/Project-Configuration/Stepback-Bisection.md

 # Stepback Bisection
 Evergreen's stepback bisection performs stepback by continuously reducing the amount of commits needed to test by half.
-To enable it, go to the project settings 'general' tab and enable the 'Stepback Bisection' flag.
-Note that the 'Stepback' flag has to be enabled as well for bisection to take place.
+To enable it, go to the Project Settings page "General" tab and enable the 'Stepback Bisection' flag.
+For this flag to work, the 'Stepback' flag will also need to be enabled.

 ## Motivation
 Traditionally, Evergreen performed linear stepback which activates each previous inactive commit.
 If stepback bisection is enabled, Evergreen will use bisection instead of linear.